Microenterprise Education Initiative

 The Microenterprise Education Initiative (MEI), headed by Dr. Jeremi Brewer, is an initiative that was announced for adoption by the Ballard Center for Economic Self-Reliance, Marriott School of Management, Brigham Young University (BYU) in December 2011.
-MEI was created with the purpose of becoming an international thought leader in educating NGOs about micro-enterprise education.
+MEI was created with the purpose of becoming an international thought leader in educating non-governmental organizations (NGOs) about micro-enterprise education.

 History

 Born in Bremerton, Washington, Gibson has extensive experience with business.
 He has started more than a dozen companies and taught entrepreneurship at both BYU–Hawaii and BYU Provo in the Marriott School of Management.
 One of his most well known philanthropic ventures is his creation of the Academy for Creating Enterprise, also known as the Academy.

 Gibson and his wife started the Academy for Creating Enterprise in 1999.
 He relates that while traveling in the Philippines, he was shocked to see many returned missionaries from his church, The Church of Jesus Christ of Latter-day Saints, living below the poverty level.
 The Academy was an effort to give these returned missionaries a future.